falconsmilie/phospy/README.md

 # PhosPy

 `PhosPy` 1.0.0 is an unofficial Python implementation of selected PhosR-style workflows for phosphoproteomics.
-PhosPy is a deliberately narrow, Python-native subset with test-backed validation at defined seams.
-It is **not** presented as a full replacement for the R `PhosR` package.
+It is deliberately narrow: a Python-native subset with test-backed validation at defined seams.
+It is **not** a full replacement for the R `PhosR` package.

+## What PhosPy Covers

-## Preprocess Phosphoproteomics Data
+### Preprocess Phosphoproteomics Data

 Start from total and phospho input tables and produce corrected phosphosite matrices for downstream use.

-## Analyse Kinase Activity From `predMat`
+### Analyse Kinase Activity From `predMat`

 Generate weighted activity scores, KSEA-style summaries, and target counts from predicted kinase–substrate relationships.

-## Run a Native Kinase Workflow
+### Run a Native Kinase Workflow

 Construct substrate profiles, score motifs, combine evidence, select candidates, and perform adaptive SVM-based kinase prediction.

 ## Install

-### Install From PyPI

 Install the supported root-level API and the `phospy` CLI.